cxmeel/sift/README.md

 - `at`: Get an element at a specific index (negative indices are supported).
 - `freeze`: Freeze an array.
 - `freezeDeep`: Freeze an array and all nested arrays.
+- `is`: Check if the passed value is an array.
 - `shuffle`: Shuffle the elements of an array to a random order.

 ### Dictionaries